Informfully/Experiments/experiments/tutorial/README.md

    * a) The user-item interaction matrix cannot distinguish between an item being from the history vs. the impression list.
    * b) To have access to both the history and the impression articles, the history is folded into the impression (to make a distinction later on, the original history is provided as an additional parameter to the model).
    * c) Impressions are combined.
-   (Articles can appear in multiple impressiions of users.
+   (Articles can appear in multiple impressions of users.
-   Once with a read status, once witn an unread one.
+   Once with a read status, once with an unread one.
-   We now combine reacords for each user-item pair by saying that a user has read an item if there is at least one impression where the item is merked as read.)
+   We now combine records for each user-item pair by saying that a user has read an item if there is at least one impression where the item is marked as read.)
-   All data is automatically saved to a CSV containing the relevant impression items for the subsqeuent models in the user-item interaction format.
+   All data is automatically saved to a CSV containing the relevant impression items for the subsequent models in the user-item interaction format.

-* Step 3A-3 (**neural_preparation/generate_word_embedding.py**): Prepartion of the word embedding file for the neural models.
+* Step 3A-3 (**neural_preparation/generate_word_embedding.py**): Preparation of the word embedding file for the neural models.
 This required two inputs: **cleaned_articles.csv** (see Step 2) and the fastText 300d word vector for Danish (https://fasttext.cc/docs/en/crawl-vectors.html).
-Running the script will create separate JSON file embedding that is leveraged by the neural models for article similarity.
+Running the script will create a separate JSON file embedding that is leveraged by the neural models for article similarity.

 * Step 3A-4 (pick neural model from folder: **experiment_scripts**): Prepare and run the experiment scripts (one for each mode), where you can specify the details for running the specific model (we provide a sample script with all the parameters used in our experiment for neural models.

-* Step 3A-5 (pick re-ranking approach from folder: **experiment_reranking_scripts**): Run re-ranking experiment script (one for each re-ranking approach, this skips the recommendation step and use pre-calculated candidate items/ranked list.
+* Step 3A-5 (pick re-ranking approach from folder: **experiment_reranking_scripts**): Run re-ranking experiment script (one for each re-ranking approach, this skips the recommendation step and uses pre-calculated candidate items/ranked list.

 ### Part B - Running Random Walk
 Please find the relevant files for this step in the folder: **graph_preparation** and **experiment_scripts**

 * Step 3B-1 (**graph_preparation/generate_uir_augmentation_top3_combined_his.py**): Run graph creation and augmentation scripts with the EB-NeRD behavior file as input.
-The additional augmentation step is required to integrade cold items into the graph.
+The additional augmentation step is required to integrate cold items into the graph.
 We use the EB-NeRD work embeddings for the similarity calculations (xlm_roberta_base.parquet).

 * Step 3B-2 (**graph_preparation/process_party_data.py**): For D-RDW, you need to generate a new **party.json** before running D-RDW using the provided script.
 This helps to organize/map the political landscape.
-In our exapmle, we provide a simplyfied mapping of the political landscape by using the broad categories of: a) government parties and supporting parties, b) opposition parties, and c) independent and foreign parties.
+In our example, we provide a simplified mapping of the political landscape by using the broad categories of: a) government parties and supporting parties, b) opposition parties, and c) independent and foreign parties.
-This division into different party buckets can be customized or you can choose to pick the default one that was just outlined.
+This division into different party buckets can be customized, or you can choose to pick the default one that was just outlined.

 * Step 3B-3 (pick random walk from folder: **experiment_scripts**): Prepare and run the experiment scripts (one for each model), where you can specify the details for running the specific model (we provide a sample script with all the parameters used in our experiment for random walks.

 ### Part C- Running Filtering Algorithms
 Please find the relevant files for this step in the folder: **PLD_EPD_preparation**

-* Step 3C-1 {**process_party_data_{datasetname}.py**}: Run the script with either 'ebnerd' or 'nemig' in the name to to compute party classification.
+* Step 3C-1 {**process_party_data_{datasetname}.py**}: Run the script with either 'ebnerd' or 'nemig' in the name to compute party classification.

 * Step 3C-2 (**PLD_train_uir_processing.py**): Run this script to produce the training set uir format for the PLD model.

 ### Part D - Creating Random Baseline
 Please find the relevant files for this step in the folder: **experiment_scripts/random_ebnerd_small.py**.
-All you need to do is to run the random baseline script with the relevant user-item interaction metrix and item pool as input.
+All you need to do is run the random baseline script with the relevant user-item interaction metric and item pool as input.

 ## Step 4 - Evaluation Metrics
 Please find the relevant file for this step in the folder: **evaluation_scripts**.